 Moisture and Mold Inspections

 Employee or tenant complaints about water damage?
 Worry your building might have moisture intrusion or mold problems?
 See leaks, drips, or water stains?
 Smell “musty,” or moldy smells?
-It’s time for mold inspection and possibly mold testing.
+It’s time for a moisture & mold inspection and possibly mold testing.

-Healthy Building Science quickly and safely finds sources of moisture and mold using a flashlight, thermal imaging (IR) camera, and moisture meters.
-We identify the extent of water damage and microbial growth and report how to address the important issues.
-We provide mold sampling and lab testing if it adds value to the case.
-With our report, your contractor or builder knows how to go beyond superficial repairs and get to the root cause.
+Healthy Building Science quickly and safely finds sources of moisture and mold using flashlights, thermal imaging (IR) cameras, and moisture meters.
+We identify the extent of water damage and microbial growth then report how to address discovered issues.
+We provide mold sampling and lab analysis if it adds value to the case.
+With our report, your contractor or builder knows how to go beyond superficial repairs and get to the root cause of damage.

-In some instances, HBS will write a detailed Mold Remediation Protocol (MRP) outlining requirements for the safe removal of mold from a building.
-Mold Remediation Protocols are very detailed instructions that include safety requirements and scope of work for your specific mold remediation project.
+Upon request, HBS will write a detailed Mold Remediation Protocol (MRP) outlining requirements for the safe removal of mold from a building.
+Mold Remediation Protocols are detailed instructions outlining safety requirements and scope of work for your specific mold remediation project.
 Our MRPs are designed in accordance with industry-accepted standards (IICRC S520 Mold Remediation Standard).

-Clearance Mold Testing services are available upon request, and often this will follow a mold inspection and mold mitigation.
-Mold clearance inspections are common when insurance is involved or when everyone really wants to be certain an area was professionally remediated.
-We also offer Mold testing air quality lab interpretation.
+Clearance mold testing services are available following a mold inspection and mold mitigation.
+Mold clearance inspections are common when insurance is involved or when you need to be certain an area was successfully remediated.
+We also offer air quality mold testing lab interpretation.